Return to In-Person Instruction

 - Fridays each week are reserved for "enrichment" learning activities which may be conducted in-person or online, including small group instruction, interventions, special services or professional development.

-FFA remote learning will engage students with TEKS-aligned curriculum and academic material, high quality learning experiences, and meaningfully connections with their teachers and other students through the district’s management learning system, Schoology.
+Faith Family Academy remote learning will engage students with TEKS-aligned curriculum and academic material, high-quality learning experiences, and meaningful connections with their teachers and other students through the district’s management learning system, Schoology.
 All activities will be designed to meet the needs of the student in the online environment through differentiated experiences that are consistent with those of their grade-level peers attending face-to-face.

-- Teachers will teach FFA remote classes from their classrooms and/or other assigned FFA facilities to provide 250-400 minutes of daily instruction.
+- Teachers will teach Faith Family Academy remote classes from their classrooms and/or other assigned Faith Family Academy facilities to provide 250-400 minutes of daily instruction.

 - Teachers will provide instructional resources and support through the use of Schoology and other digital learning instructional programs.